johannesgiorgis/udacity-notes/aind/computer_vision.md

 - We saw how to detect a blue screen background
 - This detection assumed
 	- Scene was very well lit
-	- Screen was a very consitent blue
+	- Screen was a very consistent blue
 - This would not work under varying light conditions
 - So how can we consistently detect objects under varying light conditions?
 	- there are many other ways to represent colors in an image besides red, blue, and green values.